 Reading became a chore and not very pleasant when I was attending high school and college.
-Since I was majoring in the sciences, taking notes and outlining what I read made reading seem like a drudgery.
-With the exception of All Quiet on the Western Front, I disliked other novels assigned in my history and English classes.
+Since I was majoring in the sciences, taking notes and outlining what I read made reading seem like drudgery.
+Except for All Quiet on the Western Front, I disliked other novels assigned in my history and English classes.

 When I was in college, there was a ton of required reading in a Contemporary British and American Literature course which I took during my sophomore year.
 Because I never learned to read for pleasure when younger, I disliked the course and did not get much out of it.

-Up until my retirement from federal government work service in 2007, I did hardly any reading for enjoyment.
+Up until I retired from federal government work service in 2007, I did hardly any reading for enjoyment.
 Watching sports on TV and listening to talk radio was much more enjoyable.

 Reading for Enjoyment After Retirement